 Document Medication Changes Thoroughly

-Write Detailed Follow-up Plans
+Write Detailed Follow-Up Plans

 Record Fluid Status Accurately